brefphp/bref/docs/README.md

 - **Website with MySQL/PostgreSQL**

-    Just like with APIs, websites using RDS will suffer from longer cold starts due to VPCs.
+    Just like with APIs, websites using MySQL or PostgreSQL will suffer from longer cold starts due to VPCs.

     However such delays can be more acceptable on websites than on APIs, which explains why APIs are rated "red" and websites "orange".